 TWO!
 The Two Division Company.
 All businesses have only two divisions.

-- The customer can only give you payment and feedback.
+- Sales.
+The customer can only give you payment and feedback.
 Feedback goes to your Sales and Customer Service people.
 Danger is that this feedback never gets to your production and marketing people who can keep your products relevant.

 - Sales Support.
 Everyone who is not in Sales is in Sales Support – everyone!
 Everyone’s check comes from sales.
 Everyone’s job should support sales at some level.
 Danger is that non-sales people think they are more important than Sales and won’t listen to their feedback.